-Anyway, this has been more than motivating for them.
-It’s been fun!
+This has been more than motivating for them, it’s been fun!
 And, the minute they finish this chart, we’ll be printing off another.
-If you want to print off my ugly chart, here’s the link.
-It’s even extra ugly because it wouldn’t use my cute font. :)
+Print it out here: I Love Me Some 10 Bucks Printable

 Wanna hear what books my kids have been reading (and loving) this summer??
 Stop by ‘Or so she says…‘ today, and I’ll tell you!